Columbia Unbecoming controversy: Background

+The David Project, which produced the film, was a Boston-based, pro-Israel campus group, founded by Charles Jacobs and Avi Goldwasser, in 2002.
+It met with LionPAC, a pro-Israel student group at Columbia, and agreed to fund the film.
+Rabbi Charles Sheer, director of the Columbia-Barnard chapter of Hillel and central figure in the film, had led a campaign in 2003 against a proposal to divest from companies selling arms to Israel that gathered 33,000 signatures in support.

 Columbia University is an Ivy League university, in New York, where about one quarter of the undergraduate students are Jewish.
 Lee Bollinger, a First Amendment scholar, became Columbia's president in 2002, after having served for five years as the President of the University of Michigan.
 Alan Brinkley became the provost of Columbia on July 1, 2003.

 The three professors that would be named in Columbia Unbecoming, Joseph Massad, George Saliba, and Hamid Dabashi, all worked at Columbia's Middle East and Asian Languages and Cultures department, colloquially known as MEALAC.
 MEALAC was a small department with only 20 full-time professors.
 Saliba and Dabashi both had tenure, but not Massad who would come to stand in the center of the controversy.

 The student newspaper at Columbia, Columbia Daily Spectator, covered the controversy extensively as it unfolded, as did the small but influential conservative newspaper The New York Sun.

-The David Project was a Boston-based, pro-Israel campus group, founded by Charles Jacobs and Avi Goldwasser, in 2002.
-They would produce the film Columbia Unbecoming.